Absence and Illness

 - having uniform and equipment prepared the night before

-- providing a healthy breakfast
+- providing a healthy breakfast, or joining our Breakfast Club

 - reporting any academic or social concerns promptly